 While we’re on the subject of specialized streaming services, we need to talk about Classic Cinema Online.
-Much like paid service FilmStruck, this site offers viewers old, classic and even silent movies.
-Unlike FilmStruck, the site offers them for free and without membership or registration.
+This site offers viewers old, classic and even silent movies for free and without membership or registration.

-Classic Cinema Online is only available on iOS and Android devices and computers.
+Classic Cinema Online is only available through web browsers on iOS and Android devices, as well as computers.

-To set up these streaming services on your TV, check out our guide to the best streaming devices on the market.
+To set up these streaming services on your TV, check out our guide to the best streaming devices.

-[Image credit: family watching TV via BigStockPhoto, Crackle, Kanopy, Poipcornflix, Tube TV, Roku, Yahoo!, SnagFilms, Viewster, Classic Cinema Online]
+[Image credit: family watching TV via BigStockPhoto, Crackle, Kanopy, Popcornflix, Tube TV, Roku, Pluto TV, IMDb, Classic Cinema Online]

 From Michael Glassman on February 16, 2018 :: 6:59 pm